Skip to content

 Getter Functions

 Getter functions define getters on smart contracts and can be defined only within a contract or trait.
-Getter functions cannot be used to read some other contract’s state: if you need to obtain some data you need to do that by sending a message with a request and define a receiver which would process the request answer.
+Getter functions cannot be used to read another contract’s state.
+If you need to obtain data, you should do so by sending a message with a request and defining a receiver function that processes the request answer.

 contract Treasure {